Who we are

 Encouraging healthy singing and promoting wellbeing

-The group has recently held highly successful launch concerts in London and Oxford, with the hopes to extend its performances beyond in the coming years.
-Its success has been supported by six highly-celebrated composers, who have kindly agreed to be Patrons of our choir.
+The group has recently held highly successful concerts and workshops in London and Oxford, supported by six highly-celebrated composers, who have kindly agreed to be Honorary Patrons of our choir.

 Olivia Earl - musical director